Crow’s Feet? Here Are 10 Derm-Approved Treatments For Under-Eye Wrinkles

 Exfoliate

 You can restore a glow to your eyes with Mario Badescu Glycolic Eye Cream.
 In addition to glycolic acid, it’s packed with cocoa seed butter and cholesterol to soften and seal moisture.
-Using an exfoliating eye cream 2 to 3 times per week is an excellent way to retexturize your skin.
+Using an exfoliating eye cream 2 to 3 times per week works great to retexturize your skin.

 Apply products with gentleness